romoloman/OCSInventory-Agent-Rework/README.md

 If your OCS Inventory backend is running with the HTTPS protocol, you must have a certificate file, even if it is self-signed, to install the agent.

-You can bypass SSL certificate verification (if the certificate is self-signed) by running the agent with the `-b true` option or by setting the `bypass_certificate` value to true in the configuration file.
+You can bypass SSL certificate verification (if the certificate is self-signed) by running the agent with the `-b true` option or by setting the `ssl` value to true in the configuration file.

 ## Step 6: Uninstalling the agent